How are Bots Affecting Streaming Services?

 With the current demand being so high for streaming services, we look into the main threats streaming services could face.

 What you need to know about bad bots in streaming

 More users enable bad bots to hide in plain sight.
 Cybercriminals know users commonly reuse the same password across different services.
 Streaming services could face this issue more than others as customers tend to use easier password combinations when logging into these services on devices such as televisions and iPads.
-Streaming service providers need to recognise and understand the threats.
+Streaming service providers need to recognize and understand the threats.

 Fake account creation in streaming services

-Streaming services, now more than ever, need to be vigilant in recognising and blocking manipulative fake accounts.
+Streaming services, now more than ever, need to be vigilant in recognizing and blocking manipulative fake accounts.
 Fake account creation, when bots create new accounts that are not linked to real users, is an automated bot threat that cybercriminals use to commit fraudulent acts, including the generation of spam or abusing sign up bonuses.